scottk1138/SYCL_101/03_Modern/1_uniform_initialization.rst

 Uniform Initialization
 #######################

 This chapter talks about uniform initialization.
-You will learn:
+You will learn he following:

 #.
-What is uniform initialization and how to use it?
+What is uniform initialization and how is it used?
 #.
 Why should you use uniform initialization?
 #.
 What are the common problems with uniform initialization?